Artificial Intelligence Glossary

 RLHF

-Reinforcement Learning from Human Feedback—training AI using human preferences.
+Reinforcement Learning from Human Feedback—training AI using human preferences to align models with human values and reduce harmful outputs.

 Reasoning Models

-AI models designed to break down complex problems into logical steps before answering.
+AI models designed to break down complex problems into logical steps before answering, enabling more accurate solutions for math, coding, and planning tasks.

 Reasoning Trace

-The visible step-by-step thinking process an AI model shows when working through complex problems before providing an answer.
+The visible step-by-step thinking process an AI model shows when solving complex problems, helping users understand and verify the logic used.

 Reinforcement Learning

-AI training method where models learn through trial and error, receiving rewards for good decisions and penalties for bad ones.
+AI training method where models learn through trial and error with rewards and penalties, enabling autonomous decision-making in complex environments.

 Responsible AI

-The practice of developing and deploying AI systems that are ethical, transparent, and accountable.
+The practice of developing and deploying AI systems that are ethical, transparent, and accountable to prevent harm and build user trust.

 Retrieval-Augmented Generation (RAG)

-AI technique that enhances LLM responses by retrieving relevant information from external databases before generating answers.
+AI technique that enhances LLM responses by retrieving relevant information from external databases, reducing hallucinations and improving accuracy.

 Runway

-An AI creative tools company known for video generation and editing with models like Gen-2.
+An AI creative tools company known for video generation and editing with models like Gen-2, enabling creators to produce professional content easily.

 S